qtng/qatt-dc/SPEC.md

 ## 2. Component Meaning

 1. **Base Symbol** – Base symbol (cán tự) from Quốc Âm Tân Tự, the symbol name is case sensitive, i.e. first letter is uppercase and subsequent letters are lowercase.
 2. **Dot Marking** – Optional dot (phẩy), the number indicates placement of dot.
 If the number is preceeed by a "•", the number indicates the order according to the original QATT instructions from the 19th century.
-Otherwise the number indicates the placement on **rectangle strokes** or **support stroke**.
-Here **rectangle strokes** are the outermost parallel strokes of a character or the crossing strokes if no parallel strokes exist in a character.
-The corners of the rectangle or parallelogram formed by the rectangle strokes provide the placement positions 1 to 4 in clockwise order, while the remaining **support stroke** provides the placement positions 5 and 6:
+Otherwise the number indicates placement as the corner number on **main stroke** or **support rectangle**.
+The **main stroke** is the stroke that connects all other strokes or lies between or next to them.
+The **support rectangle** is the rectangle or parallelogram that is formed by the the remaining support strokes.
+The placement positions 1 to 4 indicate the corners on the support rectangle in clockwise order, while positions 5 and 6 indicate the start and end of the main stroke:
-   * 1: placement on top left of rectangle strokes
+   * 1: placement on top left of support rectangle
-   * 2: placement on top right of rectangle strokes
+   * 2: placement on top right of support rectangle
-   * 3: placement on bottom right of rectangle strokes
+   * 3: placement on bottom right of support rectangle
-   * 4: placement on bottom left of rectangle strokes
+   * 4: placement on bottom left of support rectangle
-   * 5: placement on start of support stroke
+   * 5: placement on start of main stroke
-   * 6: placement on send of support stroke
+   * 6: placement on send of main stroke
 3. **Tone** – `°` = whole tone symbol (thanh điệu dương), `꜄` = half tone symbol (thanh điệu âm)
     - Number indicates corner: 1 = top-left, 2 = top-right, 3 = bottom-right, 4 = bottom-left
 4. **IDS** – Combines multiple QATT codes to represent complex characters